Slava/peliblog/content/wtf-mongo.md

 Date: 2014-01-05

 Rage posts about MongoDB are quite popular these days.
-Most of them are about poor performance on their data sets, reliability and sharding issues.
-Some of them might be right, other are just saying it the most popular NoSQL solution didn't fit their needs.
+Most of them are about poor performance on specific data sets, reliability and sharding issues.
+Some of those blog posts might be right, other are just saying that the most popular NoSQL solution didn't fit their needs.

-This article is not one of them.
+This article is not one of those.
 While most of the posts focus on operations part, benchmarks and performance characteristics, I want to talk a little bit about MongoDB query interfaces.
 That's right - programming interfaces, specifically about node.js native driver but those are nearly identical across